DanSimon/splinter/readme.md

 **WARNING: This project is in the very early stages of development and is very unstable!!**

-An **Actor** is a type that receives messages either from other actors or from the outside.
-A single actor is essentially single-threaded; it always processes messages one at a time.
-Actors behave like state machines, changing their internal state in response to received messages.
+An actor is an object with an inbox that can receive messages.
+Messages are sent to the actor asynchronously and the actor dequeues and processes messages in its inbox one at a time.
+Actors are non-blocking, meaning that when an actor's inbox is empty and it's not doing anything, no threads are blocked.
+Thus actors provide a nice way to acheive lightweight concurrency.

 This project is heavily inspired by the Scala actor library [Akka](http://akka.io).